krzentner/language-world/data/gpt-3.5-turbo/basic_md/reach-1.md

+To reach to the target location reliably, the robot should perform the following steps:
-When performing the `reach` task, the robot should reach to the target location if its gripper is not near the target location.
-So the steps to be followed are:
+- When the robot's gripper is not almost vertically aligned with the target location, the robot should move its gripper to be above the target location.

-- Check if the gripper is near the target location.
+- When the robot's gripper is almost vertically aligned with the target location, the robot should lower its gripper to reach the target location.
-- If the gripper is not near the target location, move the robot arm to reach the target location.
+- When the robot's gripper is holding the target object, the robot should carefully move the object to the desired location.